Ong Ewe Hai: Personal life

 Ong married a nyonya, Yeo Swee Kim, in Singapore and that branch of his family went on to become very successful in their pursuits.
 He later married another lady, Teo Soo Neo, a Hakka from Lundu and started another family in Sarawak.

 When Ong decided to plant his roots in Kuching, he strategically built his house to overlook the Sarawak River.
 When it was completed in 1885, it not only overlooked the river but also Ewe Hai Street, where shophouses were built on both sides of it.
 It was later sold to the Anglican Mission for a few thousand dollars and turned into a boarding house in 1933.
 The structure still exists to this day and has since been converted into a boutique hotel, The Marian Boutique Lodging House.

 He never forgot his Singaporean roots, and probably intended to retire there as he built a fine residence which he called Bonnie Grass.
-He passed on in 1889 at 59 before the completion of the house.
+He died in 1889 at 59 years old before the completion of the house.